-In case of qualified certificates for electronic seal and certificates for websites authentication issued to entities other than a natural person actions provided for in the Policy for a subscriber, shall be carried out by a person authorised by an ordering party.
-This person has also been charge with responsibilities relating to the protection of a private key till the forwarding the private key to the subscriber.
+In case of qualified certificates for electronic seal and certificates for websites authentication issued to entities other than a natural person actions provided for in the Policy for a subscriber, shall be carried out by a person authorised by these entities.
+This person has also been charge with responsibilities relating to the protection of a private key.